 Each month, ESG scores are recalculated using a quantitative methodology.
-The result of this calculation is then examined by the ESG analysts who carry out a qualitative "sampling control" of the sector based on various checks of the following (non-exhaustive list): main significant variations in the ESG score, list of new names with a weak score, the main difference between the scores of two suppliers.
-After this review, the analyst can replace a score with the calculated score which is validated by the team's management and documented by a rating stored in the database.
+The result of this calculation is then examined by the ESG analysts who carry out a qualitative "sampling control" of the sector based on various checks on the following (non-exhaustive list): main significant variations in the ESG score, list of new names with a weak score, the main difference between the scores of suppliers.
+After this review, the analyst can replace a score with the calculated score, which is validated by the team's management and documented by a rating stored in the database.

-Holding policies
+Participatory policies

-Companies invested or potentially invested at the issuer level are involved in this process, regardless of the type of holdings (equities and bonds).
-The issuers involved are mainly selected according to their level of exposure to the purpose of the participation because the environmental, social and governance issues that companies face have a major impact on society, both in terms of risks and opportunities.
+Companies invested or potentially invested at the issuer level are involved in this process, regardless of the type of holdings held (equities and bonds).
+The issuers involved are selected primarily according to their level of exposure to the object of the holding, since the environmental, social and governance issues that companies face have a major impact on society, both in terms of risks and opportunities.